Semantics-Empowered Communication: A Tutorial-cum-Survey: Introduction

-This paper is primarily designed to provide a clearer and more in-depth insight into SemCom and answer the above critical yet to-be-answered questions.
-In particular, we first provide a holistic overview of the developments, motivations, and research directions.
+Similar to these works \cite{strinati20216g,lan2021semantic,qin2021semantic,iyer2022survey,yang2022semantic,yang2022semantic2,wheeler2022engineering,Chaccour2022Less}, this tutorial-cum-survey is also designed to provide a clearer and more in-depth insight into SemCom.
+In a nutshell, we first provide a holistic overview of the historical developments, motivations, and research directions.
 Meanwhile, we clarify a few ambiguous concepts that are not specifically considered in previous works, and present the pioneering researches from varied directions.
 Outlined by the proposed taxonomy, we then present a comprehensive and thorough tutorial-cum-survey on the concrete techniques, frameworks, and most recent proposals that support the goal of semantic transmission.
-Moreover, from end-to-end semantic transmission to semantics-assisted networks, we identify the possible applications and future challenges, along with new possible directions to facilitate future research.
+Moreover, from end-to-end semantic transmission to semantics-assisted networks, we identify the potential applications and future challenges, along with new possible directions to facilitate future researches.
+However, there exist some significant differences between this tutorial-cum-survey and the literature \cite{strinati20216g,lan2021semantic,qin2021semantic,iyer2022survey,yang2022semantic,yang2022semantic2,wheeler2022engineering,Chaccour2022Less}.
+In particular, we summarize and highlight the differences from five key aspects (\ie, basic history \& definitions, research taxonomy, coverage of techniques, tutorial, and future prospect) in Table \ref{tab:scope}.
+Meanwhile, the major contributions of this paper relative to the recent literature \cite{strinati20216g,lan2021semantic,qin2021semantic,iyer2022survey,yang2022semantic,yang2022semantic2,wheeler2022engineering,Chaccour2022Less} are as follows: